immich-app/immich/README.md

 Cheer! 🎉

 # Known Issue

+## TensorFlow Build Issue

+*This is a known issue on RaspberryPi 4 arm64-v7 and incorrect Promox setup*

 TensorFlow doesn't run with older CPU architecture, it requires CPU with AVX and AVX2 instruction set.
 If you encounter the error `illegal instruction core dump` when running the docker-compose command above, check for your CPU flags with the command and make sure you see `AVX` and `AVX2`:

 ```bash